IRUMVAEmmanuel1/Etch-a-Sketch/README.md

 ## Thank You

-This was not an easy journey but I would like the Andela KickStart Program who pushed me to do this. so far so good.
+This was not an easy journey but I would like the Andela KickStart Program that pushed me to do this. so far so good.